royphelps1/Heart-Attack-Rates/docs/Phase1_Report_Scaffold.md

 - Why this dataset is suitable for Phase-1 (size, features, label, region fields)

 ## 4) Data Sample & Dictionary
-Paste a small sample (10–20 rows) and link to your data dictionary.
+Paste a small sample (10–20 rows) and link to our docs.

 ```python
 import pandas as pd